Multivariate functorial difference: Tense functors

 Any functor preserving binary coproducts is tense, in particular \( P \otimes (\ \ ) \), which preserves all colimits, is tense.
 So Example~\ref{Ex-NotTaut} shows that tense does not imply taut.
 On the other hand the functor

 is taut (a right adjoint, so preserves all limits) but not tense: any proper subset \( A \subsetneq B \) gives a non-complemented subobject

 The following is obvious but worth stating explicitly.

-\begin{proposition} Identities are tense and compositions of tense functors are tense.
+\begin{xproposition} Identities are tense and compositions of tense functors are tense.
 Horizontal and vertical composition of tense natural transformations are again tense, giving a sub-2-category \( {\cal T}\!\!{\it ense} \) of the \( 2 \)-category \( \Cat \) of categories.